-Ping.
+Ping Test.
 The Ping test will check the status of a connection.
-Click the Ping button to open the Ping Test screen.
-Enter the address of the PC whose connection you wish to test and how many times you wish to test it.
-Then, click the Ping button.
-The Ping Test screen will then display the test results.
-To stop the test, click the Stop button.
-Click the Close button to clear the screen.
+Enter the address of the PC whose connection you wish to test, the packet size, and how many times you wish to test it.
+Then, click the Start to Ping button.
+The Ping screen will then display the test results.
 Click the Close button to return to the Diagnostics screen.